What We Do

 I’m a really special cheetah, having survived meningitis at a young age, being one of two cheetahs in the world who have survived this disease!
 Through the love of the staff and many months of rehabilitation, I got back my ability to walk again, and you'll often see me walking around and making new friends at the project!

-My name is Mischief!
+My name is Gemini!

 Hello I’m Juno!

 I’m one of the younger cheetahs at Cheetah Experience.
 My friends always say I have really dark fur and piercing eyes, just like my dad, Apollo.
 I’m also super fast, and you might find me running in the field at our project, or chasing around my best friend Neo.

 I’m one of three non-breeding male African lions at Cheetah Experience.
 I have a couple of friends here, including Acinonyx, another non-breeding male white lion, and two wolves, Shakira and Nikita, who like to howl when I roar in the mornings.
 When volunteers have sleepovers in the house overlooking my enclosure, I like to roar from 4.30am in the morning onwards to try and wake them up!
 But don’t tell them I said that!

 I love it when volunteers come and visit me during the day!
 But I definitely don't try and spray them when they visit me ;)!
 One of my favourite things is chasing bugs through the grass, and I also love playing through the fence with my friend Luna, the black leopard.